garzarobm-archived/Java_Data_Structure_Slides/README.md

 # Java_Data_Structure_Slides
 Proposed Changes for Java Data Structures:
-Removal of slide 2 (Homework Review) for dynamic content for instructors not involved in homework reviewal linked table of content on slide 3
+- Removal of slide 2 (Homework Review) for dynamic content for instructors not involved in homework reviewal
+- linked table of content on slide 3
-Introduction to Data Structures
+	- Introduction to Data Structures
-Arrays
+	- Arrays
-Collections Framework
+	- Collections Framework
-ArrayList
+	- ArrayList
-HashMap
+	- HashMap
-Linked List
+	- Linked List
-Queues
+	- Queues
-Stacks
+	- Stacks
-answers to "Java review" on slide below the questions (slide 4) slide 5: quick edits
+- Answers to "Java review" on slide below the questions (slide 4)
+- slide 5: quick edits
-Slide 5b: a slide right after 5 telling students to make a new project since they just got introduced to how everything works:
+- Slide 5b: a slide right after 5 telling students to make a new project since they just got introduced to how everything works:
-Create a new Java project in Eclipse:
+	-Create a new Java project in Eclipse:
-Go to "File" > "New" > "Java Project".
+		- Go to "File" > "New" > "Java Project".
-Provide a project name and click "Finish".
+		- Provide a project name and click "Finish".
-Create a new Java class:
+	- Create a new Java class:
-Right-click on the project folder in the "Package Explorer" view.
+		- Right-click on the project folder in the "Package Explorer" view.
-Go to "New" > "Class".
+		- Go to "New" > "Class".
-Provide a class name and select the package for the class.
+		- Provide a class name and select the package for the class.
-Click "Finish".
+		- Click "Finish".
-Slide 6: minor edit of information so jump to code with arrays isn't so random:
+- Slide 6: minor edit of information so jump to code with arrays isn't so random:
 	Arrays are a collection of data.
 	The data stored in an array is collectively known as elements.
 	//creates an array of strings
 	String[] fruit;

-//creates an array of integers int[] classSize;
+	//creates an array of integers
+	int[] classSize;

 	In Java, an array can hold any sort of datatype all elements in an array must be of the same data type

 	//creates an array of names
 	String[] names = {"John", "Daryl", "Mike", "Sarah", "Michelle"};
 slide 7: code corrections (console doesn't work in  Eclipse IDE) String[] my_array = {"mary","sybil","edith"};
 console.printf(my_array[1]);